 Estimated conference expenses including: travel, room and board, registration fees, and other expenses directly related to the conference/research.

 The Travel Grant selection process is ongoing.
 Applications must be received at least six weeks prior to the travel date.
 No application will be considered for funding retroactively.

 Applications are reviewed and recipients selected by the research staff of the Acton Institute.
 Award decisions by the Acton Institute are final and not subject to appeal.

 These funds are to be used for the research or travel purposes indicated on your application.
-If you are not able to use these funds for the stated purpose(s), all of the grant money must be returned.
+If you are not able to use these funds for the stated purpose(s), all of the grant money must be immediately returned.

 Visa Application (if applicable)

-The Calihan travel grants are designed to be supplemental in nature.
+The Calihan Travel Grants are designed to be supplemental in nature.
 As such, when planning your travel, we encourage applicants to secure multiple sources of funding.

 Since this is a highly competitive program in which many worthy applicants participate, no one should presume funding.
 We attempt to be as generous as possible in making awards, but also must convey that funds are limited and demand is high.